jackvfb/south-pole-ozone-hole/README.md

 2) Download the raw data into the `data/` directory following the instructions provided in `data/README.md`

+Note: You can download a subset of the available data if you want to reduce processing time in step 5.

 3) Open `south-pole-ozone-hole.Rproj` to open the project in R Studio.

 4) Follow prompts to install the required packages.